-Water quality for this site will be provided by three Modular Wetland Systems which have General used Level Designation (GULD) for enhanced water quality treatment from the Department of Ecology.
+Water quality for this site will be provided by a Modular Wetland System which has General use Level Designation (GULD) for enhanced water quality treatment from the Department of Ecology.
+These units have been sized using WWHM 2012 to treat 91% of the total runoff volume across all storm events per the Pierce County Stormwater Management and Site Development Manual.